arobuck/Sample-Data/README.md

 Problem: trouble parsing in heavily nested XML data from liquid chromatography analysis software (Waters TargetLynx)

 Solution: trying to create R script that is flexible enough to be applied to XML files of slightly different size, to parse and tidy XML data into R data frame for further analysis.
-Created list function to unpack XML as list, mutate into data frame.
+Using list function to unpack XML as list, mutate into data frame.
 (ReadTQDReport.R)
--> Works for one size XML (DIC.xml) but not more complex data (OffshoreWater.xml)
+-> Works for one size XML (DIC.xml) but not larger complex data (OffshoreWater.xml)

 Repository contents:
 TQD Script = Script to read XML file from TargetLynx into R data frame